gzalo/gzalo.com/content/projects/domotic-control/index.en.md

 In the receiver end, another AT89S52 was used, as well as a IS1U60 infrared receiver (which handles the capture, filter and demodulation of the signal), a DS1307 real-time clock (with I2C interface), and an alphanumeric LCD.
 The software was developed in assembler and built with Keil uVision.
 Almost every resource of the microcontroller got used: nearly all the ram, more than 80% of the code memory, every timer, various interrupt sources, and the UART.

 ![Domotic control panel](/images/ldm_receptor.png)

+Currently the code, schematics and PCB files aren't available for download, but I can answer questions related to the project (or other similar projects).